One of the Far North's very few remaining Korean War veterans has been laid to rest.

 Charles Adams (Charlie) Baker, who was an artillery sergeant in what is often referred to in New Zealand as the Forgotten War (1950-53), died suddenly at his home on January 21.
 He was 88.

-Mr Reid said Mr Baker's death had been "a blow."
+Mr Reid said Mr Baker's death was blow.

 Every year, veteran Allen Martin (Kerikeri) said, 30 veterans were invited to South Korea as guests of the government, and were decorated for the service they gave so long ago.